n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 ### Advice for handling fonts with `<beng>` features only ###

 Shaping engines may choose to match post-base <samp>"_Consonant_,Halant"</samp>
-sequences in order to apply <abbr>GSUB</abbr> substitutions when it is known that the font in use supports only the `<beng>` shaping model.
+sequences in order to apply <abbr title="Glyph Substitution table">GSUB</abbr> substitutions when it is known that the font in use supports only the `<beng>` shaping model.

 ### Advice for handling text runs composed in `<beng>` format ###

 Shaping engines may choose to match post-base <samp>"_Consonant_,Halant"</samp>
-sequences for <abbr>GSUB</abbr> substitutions or to reorder them to
+sequences for <abbr title="Glyph Substitution table">GSUB</abbr> substitutions or to reorder them to
 <samp>"Halant,_Consonant_"</samp> when processing text runs that are tagged with
 the `<beng>` script tag and it is known that the font in use supports only the `<bng2>` shaping model.